Oops! Something went wrong while submitting the form.

 Causes of Hyperthyroidism

 Hyperthyroidism, on the other hand, is most commonly caused by Graves’ disease, another autoimmune condition.
 Normally, a hormone called thyroid stimulating hormone (TSH), released by the pituitary gland, binds to receptors on the thyroid and stimulates it to produce its thyroid hormones.
+Normally, the pituitary releases TSH in just the right amounts to keep thyroid levels within a certain range.

 Other causes of hyperthyroidism include solitary toxic adenomas, which are lumps that grow on the thyroid and produce thyroid hormones.
 Once common in iodine-deficient areas, there may be a genetic component to development of thyroid adenomas.
 On the other hand, iodine-induced thyroid dysfunction may be caused by ingesting excessive amounts of iodine.
 (Source, Source)